How Does Car AC Work?

 What Does This Mean for Your Career?

 Almost every new car sold in the U.S. is equipped with an air conditioning system.
 What was once considered a luxury is now an expectation.
 Automotive AC technicians diagnose and repair AC systems on a regular basis at dealerships and independent shops.
-Technicians often hear customers complain about warm air, loud noises, and even water leaking inside the car!
+Technicians often hear customers complain about warm air, loud noises and even water leaking inside the car!

-Train to Become an Automotive Technician
+Train To Become an Automotive Technician

-Does an automotive technician career sound like the right fit for you?
-Students at Universal Technical Institute(UTI) learn about every system of a vehicle, including auto air conditioning.1 In less than a year, you could have the skills and knowledge to purse this career.7 To learn more, visit our program page and request information to get in touch with an Admissions Representative today.
+In less than a year, you can gain the skills and knowledge needed to pursue an entry-level position.1,7 To learn more, visit our program page and request information to get in touch with an Admissions Representative.

-UTI Campuses That Offer Automotive Technician Training
+Our Campuses That Offer Automotive Technician Training

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.